tvc12/tracardi-api/docs/integration/js/advanced.md

 </script>
 ```

+!!!
+Notice

     It's important to note that this will send the provided profile ID regardless of whether a profile ID is already stored
     in the browser's local storage.
 If event source si not configured to allow static profile ID then System will try
     to load profile with provided ID - it will most probably fail and then it will generate the random ID.
 Please do
     not use this feature with events sources that has disabled static profile processing in events source.

 !!!
 Warning